-US transport department fines Lufthansa $4M for discriminating against Jewish passengers News
+US Transport Department fines Lufthansa $4M for discriminating against Jewish passengers News

 dmncwndrlch / Pixabay

-US transport department fines Lufthansa $4M for discriminating against Jewish passengers
+US Transport Department fines Lufthansa $4M for discriminating against Jewish passengers

 The US Department of Transportation (DOT) announced on Tuesday a $4 million penalty against Lufthansa for discriminating against Jewish passengers.
 The penalty is the largest ever issued by the DOT against an airline for civil rights violations.

 The penalty stemmed from complaints filed by Jewish passengers in May 2022 who were flying from New York to Budapest with a connecting flight in Frankfurt, Germany.
-128 passengers, “most of whom wore distinctive garb typically worn by Orthodox Jewish men,” were denied boarding in Frankfurt due to alleged misconduct by several individuals on the flight from New York.
+A group of 128 passengers, “most of whom wore distinctive garb typically worn by Orthodox Jewish men,” were denied boarding in Frankfurt due to alleged misconduct by several individuals on the flight from New York.
 DOT investigators claimed that Lufthansa “treated them all as a single group,” despite the fact that the passengers did not know each other and were not traveling together.

 DOT claimed the airline violated the passenger’s civil rights by denying the entire group of separate travelers the right to board based on their religious affiliation.
 Specifically, the blanket denial of boarding to all Jewish males violated 49 U.S.C. § 40127 which prohibits foreign airlines from discriminating against passengers “on the basis of race, color, national origin, religion, sex, or ancestry.”